teltek/PuMuKIT2-GC-importer-bundle/Resources/doc/ConfigurationGuide.md

    - `username` is the name of the account used to operate the GC Web Panel.
    - `password` is the password for the account used to operate the GC Web.

+Opcional:
+   - `legacy` If false, MMObjects are shown paginated (Default: false).
+Only use `legacy: false` if your GC PRO is in 2.x

 ## 2. Cron tool

 List of PuMuKIT commands that must be configured with the cron tool.